 Duchenne Muscular Dystrophy in Dogs

 Duchenne muscular dystrophy DMD (or x-linked muscular dystrophy) is a more severe type of muscular dystrophy where there is a specific gene mutation that is the cause of the disease.
 Surprisingly, Most of the information we have about DMD has been brought to us as the result of a study performed at Boston Children’s Hospital using two golden retrievers.

 In this study…

-The presence of Jagged1 to the level necessary for good health is rare.
+The two dogs remained relatively healthy despite having the gene for DMD.
+The reason for this is that both of these dogs had Jagged1, which is a muscle regeneration gene.
+Unfortunately, the presence of Jagged1 to the level necessary for good health is rare.
 However, these dogs are a canine model that might help to bring about better treatment options for dogs and humans later.

 Muscular Dystrophy in Dogs